SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 The radiation from spent fuel glows blue, because it travels faster than light travels in water so specific rays comes out

-In order for the radiation to decay down into
+In order for the radiation to decay down into standard radiation, one would need to store 10,000+ years for 10% original radiation.
+However, reprocessving techniques could lower that to around 200 years

+Nuclear Radiation ionizez at